yidafu/swc-binding/docs/how-to-implement-swc-jvm-binding.md

 ## Conclusion

-Here, we have explained the idea and core implementation points of SWC JVM binding: 1.
-SWC supports JNI; 2.
-AST JSON is serialized into Kotlin classes; 3.
-ASTs and configurations are described through DSL.
+Here, we have explained the idea and core implementation points of SWC JVM binding:

+1. SWC supports JNI
+2. AST JSON is serialized into Kotlin classes
+3. ASTs and configurations are described through DSL

-Some details are not covered, such as the handling of boundary cases in Kotlin generated scripts, Rust cross-compilation, etc. For more details, you can read the source code.
-If you are interested in the details, you can read the source code [yidafu/swc-binding](https://github.com/yidafu/swc-binding).
+Some details are not covered, such as the handling of boundary cases in Kotlin generated scripts, Rust cross-compilation, etc. For more details, you can read the source code [yidafu/swc-binding](https://github.com/yidafu/swc-binding).

-If you need to compile JS in the JVM, SWC JVM binding has been released to the Maven central repository, use [dev.yidafu.swc:swc-binding:0.5.0](https://mvnrepository.com/artifact/dev.yidafu.swc/). swc-binding)
+If you need to compile JS in the JVM, SWC JVM binding has been released to the Maven central repository, use [dev.yidafu.swc:swc-binding:0.5.0](https://mvnrepository.com/artifact/dev.yidafu.swc/swc-binding).

-For other questions, feel free to [mention Issue](https://github.com/yidafu/swc-binding/issues/new).
+For other questions, feel free to [create an Issue](https://github.com/yidafu/swc-binding/issues/new).

 > Thinking never ends.